 Understanding exactly where your business resources and data sits within the cloud is an important part of your governance, control and your geo-compliance requirements.
 It can also assist with reducing latency if the regions are the closest to your end users.

-Select Policies > Assignments and then Assign Policy
+Within your Subscription, select Settings > Assignments and then Assign Policy

 Ensure the correct scope is selected then create a logical name

 Under the policy definition, search for allowed locations as shown below;

 Once this is added you will need to select the locations of your choice, for this example I have selected UK South and UK West

 The policy should eventually look along the lines of;

 To test that this policy is applying correctly, try to create a virtual machine in a region that was not selected earlier.

 Once the incorrect region has been specified, an error message will be shown that the subscription doesn't support the virtual machine creation in the selected region.

 Staying at the subscription level, repeat the steps above but select the Policy Definition called "Allowed locations for resource groups"